 Genealogy at the library

-The Genealogy Area is located on the second floor of the Downtown library and has a special emphasis on Spokane, Eastern Washington and the surrounding states.
+Genealogy is located on the second floor of the Library and has a special emphasis on Spokane, Eastern Washington and the surrounding states.
 We also have several tools available online to assist with regional research.

 Search our records of more than 100,000 regional obituaries.